The goal of this module is to support the integration of reinforcement

 access to the current observation and reward, which shall be sent to

-the Python side, the AgentApplication
+the Python side, the AgentApplication stores an m_observation and

-m_reward
+m_reward object.

 1.4.2.4.
 Receiving, storing and calculating observations resp. rewards¶